panjamo/mwb/README.md

 1. Searches and filters results using mwb's powerful query syntax
 2. Converts results to JSON format
 3. Sends to Gemini AI with German prompt for chronological sorting and deduplication
-4. AI creates VLC playlist file and launches VLC automatically
+4. AI creates VLC playlist file and attempts to launch VLC automatically
+5. Falls back gracefully if VLC is not in PATH (manual playlist opening)

 **AI Prompt**: "Sortiere die Episoden chronologisch, am besten nach dem Wikipediaeintrag.
 Lösche doppelte episoden.
 Create a vlc playlist to disk.
 Starte vlc mit der Playlist."

+**Platform Support**:
+- **Windows**: Full support with automatic `.cmd` extension handling
+- **Linux/macOS**: Full support with native command execution

 If the `gemini` command is not available, the tool will provide the manual command for you to execute.